 In advanced cases of PAD, the arteries are so blocked that even rest does not help.
 Leg pain that continues when lying down is called ischemic rest pain.
-It is caused by critical limb ischemia, the medical term for insufficient blood flow to the arteries of the legs.
-Critical limb ischemia is a chronic condition and a very serious form of PAD.
+It is caused by critical limb ischemia, the medical term for insufficient blood flow through arteries of the legs to the muscles and other tissues.
+Critical limb ischemia is a chronic condition and a very serious form of advanced PAD.

 - Pain or tingling in the foot or toes, which may be so severe that even the weight of clothes or bed sheets cause or worsen the discomfort

 - Pain worsens when the leg is elevated and improves by dangling legs over the side of the bed